orix-software/orix-software.github.io/docs/home/orixsdk.md

 # Orix SDK

 It provides macro to help assembly coding for Orix :

 https://github.com/assinie/orix-sdk/

+The main way to handle orix-sdk is to add it as gitmodules (for example in a "dependencies folder")

-## Load it
+## Load Orix SDK

 you just need to load macro file in your code (and telestrat.inc from cc65):